maxlapides/dovetailer/README.md

 return compiler(templatePath, partialsPath);
 ```

-There's an `example-gulpfile.js` in this repository that you can use as a base for your development environment.
+There's an `example-gulpfile.js` and an `example-config.js` in this repository that you can use as a base for your development environment.
 It requires Gulp and BrowserSync.
-I think this a great way to use Dovetailer in development, but you can use Dovetailer however you like.
+I think this a great way to use Dovetailer in development, but you can use Dovetailer however you like. *Coming soon*: a starter project that you can fork to get going quickly.

 ## Writing Your Own Emails